 - Best COPD blogs.
 Each year, Healthline ranks the top COPD blogs based on how well they educate, inspire and empower readers.
 Visit these blogs for great information

 - Books.
 There are several books written about COPD.
 Visit amazon.com and read the reviews before making a purchase.
 The Complete Guide to Understanding and Living with COPD: From a COPDer’s Perspective is available to purchase on Amazon, and is a great read because it is written by a person who has COPD.

 Developing a Care Plan for COPD and You

 Please comment below and let us know what has worked well for you in developing a care plan for COPD.
-If you are interested in learning about more treatment options, and how stem cell therapy may be an effective treatment for people with COPD, contact us today, and one of our patient coordinators will be happy to assist you.
+If you are interested in learning about more treatment options, and how cellular therapy may be an effective treatment for people with COPD, contact us today, and one of our patient coordinators will be happy to assist you.